CITM-UPC/FrogGameMaker/README.md

 K to change the Frustum Culling from the screen camera to the camera created at the scene and viceversa

 ### Drag & Drop
-Drag and drop .FBX files to create a Game Object and load the mesh
+Drag and drop .fbx files to create a Game Object and load the mesh

-Drag and drop .PNG and .DDS to apply a texture to the selected Game Object
+Drag and drop .png and .dds to apply a texture to the selected Game Object

 ## Windows
 ### Hierarchy Window